Social issues to dominate Georgia’s election-year legislative session

 “I respect that they have campaigns to run and I wish them all the best, but we have a job to do and we have 40 days to get it done with a limited amount of bandwidth,” said House Speaker David Ralston, a Blue Ridge Republican.

 But each year, at least one polarizing issue makes its way into headlines and takes over the session, at least temporarily.
-With elections on the horizon, it’s almost a given this year won’t be any different.
+It’s almost a given this year won’t be any different.

-“When I think about some of the hot-button issues that are coming up ... they are being used in an attempt to mobilize voters,” Gillespie said.
-“And they’re also being used to draw a distinction between them and other candidates, particularly in races where they’re going to be in a competitive primary.”

 Gillespie said the GOP primary between Gov. Brian Kemp and former U.S. Sen. David Perdue will determine how the governor approaches his priorities for the legislative session.
 Perdue has been endorsed by former President Donald Trump and has tried to position himself as the more conservative choice, a notion the incumbent would strongly dispute.